 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Rosario is from Philippines.
+She has 3 children.
 She needs a loan of $100 to buy wood and tools to build furniture.

 Rosario owns a furniture business in Matalom, in the Leyte province of the Philippines.
 She is 58 years old.